Important

 The tuition deposit will be applied to your student account and credited towards your tuition fees.
 Confirmation of your deposit will appear in your SOLUS account, and the amount will be applied to your first term tuition payment.
 Details on how to make payments can be found on the Office of the University Registrar’s website.

-The GDipICL program has three distinct admission pathways.
+The GDipICL program has three distinct academic admission pathways.
 All prospective applicants should review the pathway information below and select the appropriate pathway for their application.
-Regardless of pathway, applicants must meet all admission criteria.
+Regardless of pathway, applicants must meet all other admission criteria, including references, English language proficiency test (ELPT) score submission, and all document requirements.

 In their applications, applicants must list all previous post-secondary studies.
 This includes completed, in-process, and incomplete academic studies at the post-secondary level.
 Up-to-date, complete transcripts from all post-secondary studies must be provided for the admission review process.
 Applicants may provide English PDF copies of their documents via their application, or, if this is unavailable, can have their previous post-secondary institutions deliver transcripts to the School of Graduate Studies and Postdoctoral Affairs (SGSPA) office on their behalf by email, fax, physical mail, or third-party transcript submission.
 You can find transcript delivery information on the SGSPA’s “How to Apply” page here.